 An advanced financial degree isn’t a requirement for taking control of your finances.
-In fact, you can learn all you need to know about finance without a financial education background at all — if you’re willing to put in the work (and sometimes spend a little money).
+In fact, you can learn much (or all) of what you need to know about finance without a financial education background at all — if you’re willing to put in the work (and, possibly, spend a little money).

 Learning about how the realm of money works can boost your financial literacy and may improve how well you spend, save, and invest your hard-earned cash.

-So let’s take a look at some of the easiest ways to learn finance on your own time, including:
+So let’s take a look at some of the easiest ways to learn finance on your own time.

 Why Being Sound in Finance Is Important